 Note: The criteria for the Waterloo Co-op Student of the Year Awards were updated in 2019 to align with the criteria of CEWIL Canada's Co-op Student of the Year Award.

-Outstanding work achievemments above and beyond the job description (cost savings, process/quality improvements, design/development innovations, improved customer service, significant research or other initiatives, etc.)
+- Outstanding work achievements above and beyond the job description (cost savings, process/quality improvements, design/development innovations, improved customer service, significant research or other initiatives, etc.).

 A group of Co-operative Education staff, co-op students and the Feds Co-op Affairs Commissioner review the applications for the award and select a recipient from each faculty.
 If an insufficient number of applicants are received from any faculty, or if applicants aren’t suitable, no prize will be awarded to a student from that faculty.
 The decision of the selection committee is final and may not be appealed.